 The Music Scene

 As the writing eventually fizzled out, I focused more and more on music.
-I ended up finishing a triple CD that I had been working on with a music program called “Fruity Loops.”
+My artist name for music is Seven d’ Six because I use to sign my initials “TG” and it always looked like “76,” so it stuck with me.
+I ended up finishing a triple CD (on iTunes) that I had been working on with a music program called “Fruity Loops.”
 In the meantime I was working as a golf caddy, then driving a limo on the strip.
 I also took a few College courses to finish my Graphic Design degree.

 Near the end of my time in Vegas, after 6 years, I finally started to connect with the music scene.
 I was playing live shows in little bars, taco shops, and music festivals.
 It was pretty awesome, but you can’t pay the bills with a 12 pack of Pabst Blue Ribbon Beer.

 When the economy crashed in 2009, that marked the end of my stay in Las Vegas.
 I finished school and got my degree thankfully, but I recently broke up with my girlfriend of 2.5 years, and I had to foreclose my home that I had built from the ground up.
 Life was changing rapidly…a clean slate in a way.
 This inspired me to take some of the money I had saved and travel the world.

 In 2010, I did a month long trip with good ol’ pal Eric to 9 different cities in Europe (Edinburgh, London, Amsterdam, Rome, Venice, Vernazza, Thun, Bern, Paris).
 It was an epic adventure in which I captured with my very first DSLR (Canon EOS 7D).
 I didn’t know how to use it…I had it on bracketing and auto the whole time so I could pic the best image from the three.
 I also shot in JPEG to save room on the memory card…most of them turned out, but I wish I had known composition and design before the trip.